johanesalxd/mdm-gcp/streaming_mdm_gcp/MDM_STREAMING_PROCESSING.md

 ## Overview

 This document provides a comprehensive guide for implementing streaming Master Data Management (MDM) using Google Cloud Spanner, building upon the existing BigQuery batch processing implementation.
-It covers the **4-way matching engine** currently implemented for real-time streaming scenarios, with architecture for extending to 5-way matching.
+It covers the **traditional 4-way matching engine** for real-time streaming scenarios.

 **Current Implementation Status:**
-- ✅ **4-Way Matching**: Exact, Fuzzy, Vector, Business Rules (Production Ready for <400ms latency)
+- ✅ **4-Way Matching**: Exact, Fuzzy, Vector (existing embeddings only), Business Rules
-- 🔄 **5-Way Matching**: AI Natural Language (Available in batch processing, optional for streaming due to latency)
+- ✅ **Traditional Approach**: All strategies run for every record for comprehensive matching
+- ✅ **Immediate Golden Records**: Created in Spanner for real-time use
+- ✅ **Staging for Enhancement**: All new entities staged for future batch processing
+- ✅ **Native COSINE_DISTANCE**: Proven idempotent vector search using existing embeddings

 **Relationship to Batch Processing:**
 - **Batch MDM**: Full 5-way matching with AI Natural Language for maximum accuracy